Statistical Inference

 • Point Estimate: Single best guess (e.g., \(\hat \beta_1\))

-• Interval Estimate: Range likely to contain the true value
+• Interval Estimate: Range of values likely to contain the true value

 Key Concepts and Tools